Generic Name: blinatumomab (blin-a-TOOM-oh-mab)

 - Infections—May decrease your body's ability to fight infections.

-Proper Use of blinatumomab
+Proper use of blinatumomab

-blinatumomab is usually given every day for 4 weeks followed by a 2-week treatment free-interval.
+Blinatumomab is usually given every day for 4 weeks followed by a 2-week treatment free-interval.
 This is one treatment cycle.
 After the 2-week break, your doctor will decide if you will be given additional treatment cycles of blinatumomab.

-blinatumomab should come with a Medication Guide.
+Blinatumomab should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

-Precautions While Using blinatumomab
+Precautions while using blinatumomab

 Using blinatumomab while you are pregnant can harm your unborn baby.
 Use an effective form of birth control during treatment and for at least 48 hours after your treatment ends to keep from getting pregnant.
-If you think you have become pregnant while using blinatumomab, tell your doctor right away.
+If you think you have become pregnant while receiving blinatumomab, tell your doctor right away.